-ConnectGen identified the area within the Towns of Genoa and Venice as suitable for solar development because of its proximity to the existing transmission system with available capacity, site suitability with existing land use, minimal anticipated environmental impacts, and Cayuga County’s history of renewable energy development.
+ConnectGen has identified the area within the Towns of Genoa and Venice as suitable for solar development because of their proximity to the existing transmission system with available capacity, site suitability with existing land use, and minimal anticipated environmental impacts.

 ConnectGen expects to use approximately 1,500 to 2,000 acres to host project infrastructure.

 Below are the ways in which we will minimize potential environmental impacts of the project.

 Develop a Stormwater Pollution Prevention Plan that outlines plans for sediment and erosion controls to manage any stormwater discharged from the project site

 Work with state and federal agencies and stakeholders to ensure that potential environmental impacts are fully considered, minimized, and mitigated